 Microsoft Office 365 is packed chock full with your organization’s precious data – information hackers would love to have!
 Unfortunately, there are all too many ways for cybercriminals to get it – hacking M365 email, malicious logins, malware infections, data leakage, and worst of all, cracking an M365 admin account and getting full run of the tenant.

 Mounting full Microsoft Office 365 defenses is a tough job – falling victim to cybercriminals is far more brutal.
 Do not be a victim of an M365 breach or hacker incursion.
 Take steps now to understand and address Finance specific M365 security issues.

 Financial organizations are more reluctant than many other industries to move to the cloud and SaaS for several reasons.
 Here are four:

 The Cost Factor – SaaS vs. On-Premises Financial shops are moving to the cloud, in some cases, to contain costs and even save money.
 However, this is not always a slam-dunk.
 On-premises computing costs steadily fall, at least for hardware thanks to Moore’s Law.
 Cloud services and SaaS often appear cheaper at first blush, but as workloads increase, billing surprises can make it more expensive.

 SaaS Management Platforms (SMP) can greatly simplify and ease the management of cloud-based applications.
-A good SMP can handle license optimization for O365 and other SaaS tools.
-Wasted or unused licenses is a sunken cost that should be avoided.
-Unassigned licenses should be used or returned, and unused licenses, such as when a worker leaves, should be redeployed or cancelled.
+A good SMP can handle license optimization for M365 and other SaaS tools.
+Wasted or unused licenses are a sunken cost that should be avoided.
+Unassigned licenses should be used or returned, and unused licenses, such as when a worker leaves, should be redeployed or canceled.

 Ex-employees also pose a security risk and should be offboarded immediately for savings and safety.
 This is best handled by an SMP that can offboard those who leave through an automated workflow.